 Jon Doust was born in Bridgetown into a farming/retailing family and worked in both until he was old enough to know better.
 He should have done well in school and studied law but he found himself without the necessary marks, and working in a bank.
 Asked to leave, he stumbled back to the family farm and shop, then travelled, then studied, then worked as a journalist and used his funny bone to some success in comedy.
-Now, an aging adult, he is best known as a writer, professional speaker, big ideas inspirer, and community projects facilitator.
+Now he is best known as a writer, professional speaker, big ideas inspirer, and community projects facilitator.
 In the early 2000s, he studied Jungian philosophy and subsequently became an accredited deliverer of Jungian psychological theories.
 He is the author of three novels for adults: Boy on a Wire (longlisted for the Miles Franklin Literary Award), To the Highlands and Return Ticket.
 Though each book works as a standalone title, the three form a loose trilogy called One Boy’s Journey to Man.

 Miles Franklin Literary Award (Longlisted 2009)Book Jon Doust